McTyeire International House

 All McTyeire residents are housed in single rooms.
 McTyeire also features a fireside lounge classroom, a library and a TV Lounge.

 It is not necessary to be a language major to be part of McTyeire’s language groups.
 In fact, one of McTyeire’s main attractions is the diversity of its residents.
 Residency is open to upperclass undergraduate students of all majors and schools of the University.
 The McTyeire community also includes a select number of native speakers.
 Many of the undergraduate students are preparing to study in one of the Vanderbilt overseas programs or have just returned from a semester abroad.
 The only requirements are sufficient language ability to converse informally (when joining a language group) and the willingness to participate in both group specific and McTyeire-wide activities.

-The International House is a project of the College of Arts and Science in partnership with the Office of Housing and Residential Education.
-It is open to all upper-class undergraduate students of the University.
-Application forms are available online and in the Office of Housing and Residential Education, 4113 Branscomb Quadrangle, early in the spring semester.
+The International House is a project of the College of Arts and Science in partnership with the Office of Housing and Residential Experience It is open to all upper-class undergraduate students of the University.
+Application forms are available online and in the Office of Housing and Residential Experience, 4113 Branscomb Quadrangle, early in the spring semester.
 New residents are selected by committees of students and faculty during February for the following year or at other times when there are vacancies.

 What Goes on at McTyeire?